lucasromulosr/ollama-django/README.md

 **Future Enhancements**

-Frontend refactoring: frontend written by a backend dev + ChatGPT. \
+Frontend refactoring: Frontend written by a backend dev + ChatGPT. \
+Model selection: Add a dropdown selector with model choices. \
 Reduced Latency: Optimization techniques to minimize response delays. \
 Multimodal AI: Exploration of combining text with images and audio.